 Around 25% of our funds are spent with suppliers and specialists who we contract to design plan, implement, monitor and evaluate our activities, with assignments varying from a few days to many years.
 We channel the remaining 75% of our funds through our partner governments and international agencies such as the United Nations Development Programme, who purchase goods, works and services using their own procurement methods.

-Our contracting procedures follow the New Zealand Government Rules of Sourcing to ensure transparent, efficient, effective and fair use of public funds.
+Our selection procedures follow the New Zealand Government Procurement Rules to ensure transparent, efficient, effective and fair use of public funds.